Luis Arraez Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- Anderson makes the start for the Rockies, his 12th of the season.
-He is 0-4 with a 6.26 ERA and 38 strikeouts through 54 2/3 innings pitched.
+- Blach starts for the first time this season for the Rockies.

-- The right-hander last appeared on Sunday against the New York Yankees, when he threw five scoreless innings while giving up three hits.
+- The 32-year-old southpaw has pitched out of the bullpen seven times this season.

-- The 35-year-old has a 6.26 ERA and 6.3 strikeouts per nine innings across 13 games this season, while allowing a batting average of .293 to his opponents.
+- He has a 6.75 ERA and 3.4 strikeouts per nine innings while opponents are batting .400 against him over his seven games this season.

 © 2023 Data Skrive.
 All rights reserved.